 You mentioned that your traumatic memory can be set off by the fragrance of gardenias.
 This is a good example of the principle EMDR is based on.
 When we experience trauma, the sights, sounds, smells, physical sensations, and thoughts connected to that event can become “frozen” in the brain.
 This phenomenon is closely related to fight or flight, the physiological reaction that happens in response to a real or perceived harmful event, attack, or threat to survival.

 EMDR uses left-to-right bi-lateral brain stimulation to get the two hemispheres of the brain “talking to each other.”
 The purpose is to “unfreeze” the memory and reprocess the entire event with all its associated sights, sounds, thoughts, feelings, and bodily sensations.

 How does EMDR work?

-The process is fairly simple.
-You spend one or two sessions with a qualified therapist laying the groundwork – talking about the traumatic event and going through all the thoughts and feelings, both positive and negative, associated with it.
+The process of EMDR is fairly simple.
+You spend one or two sessions with a qualified therapist laying the groundwork.
+You talk about the traumatic event and all the thoughts and feelings, both positive and negative, associated with it.

 Who can use EMDR?

 EMDR isn’t suitable for everyone.
 Your counselor will need to evaluate your specific situation to decide whether to recommend EMDR.